dropcase/dropcase-11ty/_src/notes/2022/04/translating-from-my-head.md

 Maybe I'll look at publishing using [Obsidian](https://obsidian.md/) instead.
 It would tie into the setup I'm used to (including backlinks and Markdown formatting), and is almost what I'm using to write on a daily basis anyway.

 The irony?
 I wrote this note out in full in less than fifteen minutes.
 That's gotta be a personal record for writing an entry.

----
-title: New Habits, Who Dis?
-description: Sometimes progress isn't forward.
-date: 2021-05-31
-tags:
-  - books
-layout: layouts/note.njk
----
-I've been reading Atomic Habits, by James Clear.

-Thoughts?

-Takeaways?

----
-title: Roam Wasn't Built in a Virtual Day
-description: Write that down.
-And that too.
-date: 2021-05-31
-tags:
-  -
-layout: layouts/note.njk
----
-I've been using [[Roam]] since [[January 12th, 2020]] - and if the formatting looks familiar, you might be using Roam as well.
-It's been a great way for me to write things down, but __also__ connect ideas in ways I haven't before.

----
-title: It's All About the Experience
-description:
-date: 2021-06-22
-tags:
-  -
-layout: layouts/note.njk
----

-Experiences make life longer.
-Well, new experiences do.

-Break out of the norm once in a while and see how you feel.
-Yes, seems obvious.
-In most cases, it would be.
-Depending on what you grew up with, you might've had a different experience.